Ubuntu 24.04 LTS Server with Nuxt 4 + NGINX + PM2

 sudo mkdir -p /var/www/{{tutorial.domain}}/shared

-# Set ownership to your user
+# Set ownership to your user (so you can deploy without sudo)

 sudo chown -R $USER:$USER /var/www/{{tutorial.domain}}

-# Verify structure
+# Verify structure and permissions

 Your server will have this structure after deployment: